risc0/risc0/website/api_versioned_docs/version-1.0/generating-proofs/local-proving.md

 RISC Zero's proving system for multiple hardware targets.

 :::tip
-In cases where memory is constrained (i.e. less than 10 GB is availble), it may be necessary to change the [segment size limit][segment-limit-docs-latest].
+In cases where memory is constrained (i.e. less than 10 GB is availble), it may be necessary to change the [segment size limit][segment-limit-docs].
 You can find information about expected memory consumption on our [benchmarks page][datasheet].
 :::

 :::info